nervosnetwork/mercury/README.md

 #### Recommended Hardware

-2 Cores - 4G Memory - 50G Disk and above.
+4 Cores - 8G Memory - 500G Disk and above.

+If you use a standalone server to run the Postgre server, then 50G Disk is enough.

 #### Synchronization Duration Expectation